github-anis-snoussi/Radiopharmaceuticals-Optimizer/README.md

 ## Test the python API only

-1. Run a local Redis instance for testing
-   `docker run -d -p 6379:6379 redis`
-2. Create a virtualenv and install dependencies
+1. Create a virtualenv and install dependencies
-3. Start the flask app (run in subshell)
+2. Start the flask app (run in subshell)
    `(source '.env' && python app.py)`

 ## Working in a virtualenv